Robert Barney Dallenbach: Biography

-He was born on August 6, 1927 and is the brother of CART driver Wally Dallenbach Sr.
+Dallenbach was born on August 6, 1927, and was the brother of CART driver Wally Dallenbach Sr.

 He pastored at the Alma Temple in Westminster, Colorado, and he served as president of Belleview College and was the general manager of Christian radio AM 910, KPOF.

-He married Pauline White (1927-2019) in 1949.
+Dallenbach married Pauline White (1927-2019) in 1949.
 They have two children: Alma Beth Walker, and Joel.
 Pauline is the daughter of Arthur Kent White, and the granddaughter of Alma Bridwell White, the founder of the church.

-Dallenbach succeeded Donald Justin Wolfram when he retired in the summer of 2000.
+He succeeded Donald Justin Wolfram when he retired in the summer of 2000.

+Dallenbach died on March 16, 2025, at the age of 97.